 Percent Change in Population

-Figure 1.9: Power (y-axis) to detect changes in the harbor porpoise population varying from
+Figure 1.9: Statistical power (y-axis) to detect changes in the harbor porpoise population varying from

 -50% to +50% (x-axis) using 75 sensors when the simulated population contracted its range to core habitat with three different designs (colored lines).
 The black line indicates conventionally acceptable power of 0.8.